Coesite: Occurrences

-Coesite has been identified in UHP metamorphic rocks around the world, including the western Alps of Italy at Dora Maira, the Erzgebirge of Germany, the Lanterman Range of Antarctica, in the Kokchetav Massif of Kazakhstan, in the Western Gneiss region of Norway, the Dabie-Shan Range in Eastern China, the Himalayas of Eastern Pakistan, and in the Appalachian Mountains of Vermont.
+Coesite has been identified in UHP metamorphic rocks around the world, including the western Alps of Italy at Dora Maira, the Ore Mountains of Germany, the Lanterman Range of Antarctica, in the Kokchetav Massif of Kazakhstan, in the Western Gneiss region of Norway, the Dabie-Shan Range in Eastern China, the Himalayas of Eastern Pakistan, and in the Appalachian Mountains of Vermont.

 Crystal structure

 Coesite is a tectosilicate with each silicon atom surrounded by four oxygen atoms in a tetrahedron.
 Each oxygen atom is then bonded to two Si atoms to form a framework.
 There are two crystallographically distinct Si atoms and five different oxygen positions in the unit cell.
 Although the unit cell is close to being hexagonal in shape ("a" and "c" are nearly equal and β nearly 120°), it is inherently monoclinic and cannot be hexagonal.
 The crystal structure of coesite is similar to that of feldspar and consists of four silicon dioxide tetrahedra arranged in Si4O8 and Si8O16 rings.
 The rings are further arranged into chains.
 This structure is metastable within the stability field of quartz: coesite will eventually decay back into quartz with a consequent volume increase, although the metamorphic reaction is very slow at the low temperatures of the Earth's surface.
 The crystal symmetry is monoclinic C2/c, No.15, Pearson symbol mS48.